A city full of contrasts

 Observe locals doing grocery shopping, bargaining and chatting in front of modest market stands.
 Then, simply look up, and you’ll spot the shiny Bitexco Financial Tower rising above the old little rooftops.

-2. Get a cup of Vietnamese coffee in one of the cafes
+2. Get a cup of Vietnamese coffee

 If you are a coffee fan, you will fall in love with the chocolate-like taste of Vietnamese coffee at once.